From mites to peewees, T.J. Oshie left a mark on Seattle hockey. Seattle hasn’t forgotten.

 “You always want more when you get to be around him,” Murphy said.
 “It is never enough.
 He’s such a good person all the way around.
 And the fact that he’s unreal at hockey, that’s not even the best part.”

-Capitals note: Earlier Saturday, the team removed Oshie and forward Nic Dowd from IR.
-Dowd (lower body) and Oshie were both gametime decisions for Saturday’s game at San Jose.
+Note: In addition to Oshie, the Capitals removed forward Nic Dowd (lower body) from IR.
+Both players were game-time decisions Saturday against San Jose.